rabeshi/eaamo-website/content/cfpresearch/_index.md

 ## Submission Instructions

+For the research track, submissions will have the option to be either **archival** or **non-archival**, with preference given to archival papers.
+The archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings or journals before.
+The non-archival track also welcomes research papers that have been published no earlier than January 2019.
 Authors should upload a PDF of their paper to [EasyChair](https://easychair.org/conferences/?conf=eaamo21).
 There are no formatting or length requirements for the PDF submission, but accepted **archival** papers will have a page limit of 10 pages in the camera-ready version at the time of publication.
 In addition to the PDF, authors are asked to upload a 200-250 word description onto EasyChair summarizing their submission and its relevance to the conference.

 Submissions are double-blind: authors should take care to not include the names and affiliations of the authors in the paper, including when referring to previous work.
 Submitters should list all co-authors on the submitted work in EasyChair but not in the PDF of the submission.